Terradue/doc-tep-geohazards/source/tutorials/rss_snap_s1_insar.rst

 ++++++++

 Define the DEM source for the Back-Geocoding Coregistration and Terrain Correction processing.
-The SRTM 3 Sec (90 m of resolution) is used.
+The SRTM 1 Sec HGT (30 meters of resolution) is used.

 ..
 NOTE:: SRTM valid in the [-56 deg, +60 deg] range of latitudes.